ViorelPetre/WhyDidWindowsRestart-Releases/README.md

 -------
 Why Did Windows Restart? analyzes Windows diagnostic information locally.

-License activation and validation communicate with the licensing service in order to verify Pro license status.
+License activation and validation communicate with the Lemon Squeezy, the licensing and commerce service, in order to verify Pro license status.

-The application does not intentionally upload Windows Event Log contents, restart history, crash details or diagnostic reports to the licensing service.
+The application does not intentionally upload Windows Event Log contents, restart history, crash details or diagnostic reports to Lemon Squeezy.

 Support
 -------